What is Paul Wallis?

 From the pulpit to the Elohim hypothesis

-Wallis spent over thirty years in Anglican ministry in the United Kingdom and Australia, eventually rising to the rank of archdeacon.
-The break came when, on his own telling, a re-reading of the early chapters of Genesis through the Hebrew rather than through the English translations forced an interpretation his theological training could not absorb: the plural Elohim doing the creating in Genesis 1, the human-divine hybrids of Genesis 6, the cloud and fire and chariot episodes that the Hebrew names as physical objects rather than as theophanies.
-Escaping from Eden is the resulting book — a careful philological argument that the early biblical text describes interventions by a category of beings continuous with the Sumerian Anunnaki, not by a single transcendent God in the later theological sense.
+Wallis spent over thirty years in Anglican ministry in the United Kingdom and Australia, rising to the rank of archdeacon.
+The break came through a re-reading of the early chapters of Genesis in Hebrew rather than in English translation.
+What he found his theological training could not absorb: the plural Elohim doing the creating in Genesis 1, the human-divine hybrids of Genesis 6, the cloud and fire and chariot episodes that the Hebrew names as physical objects rather than as theophanies.
+Escaping from Eden (2020) is the resulting book.
+It argues that the early biblical text describes interventions by beings continuous with the Sumerian Anunnaki, not by a single transcendent God in the later theological sense.
 He left full-time church ministry to pursue the work.

 Where to encounter him in the index

-Escaping from Eden is the canonical written statement of the thesis — start there if you want the argument in its considered written form, with the Hebrew citations laid out and the theological consequences spelled out at length.
-For the spoken-word version of how a working clergyman came to it, Over 30 Years in the Church, Then I Found the Anunnaki in the Bible is his most direct autobiographical piece.
-The Smoking Gun walks through what he considers the single hardest-to-explain-away passage in the Hebrew Bible for a transcendent-monotheism reading.
-Jesus vs Yahweh is the late-career argument that the Jesus of the Gospels and the Yahweh of the early Hebrew Bible cannot be the same figure — and that the early church, in his reading, understood this distinction before later editing flattened it.
-The Ancient Giants and Human Origins conversation with Michael Tellinger is his clearest video-format pairing with the southern-African branch of the same hypothesis, and is the closest the index has to a joint statement of the wider paleocontact reading of the Nephilim material.
+Escaping from Eden is the canonical written statement of the thesis.
+Start there for the argument in its fullest form, with the Hebrew citations laid out and the theological consequences addressed at length.
+For the spoken-word account of how a working clergyman arrived at this reading, Over 30 Years in the Church, Then I Found the Anunnaki in the Bible is his most direct autobiographical piece.
+The Smoking Gun walks through what he considers the single hardest-to-explain passage in the Hebrew Bible for a transcendent-monotheism reading.
+Jesus vs Yahweh is the late-career argument that the Jesus of the Gospels and the Yahweh of the early Hebrew text cannot be the same figure, and that the early church understood this before later editing flattened the distinction.
+The Ancient Giants and Human Origins conversation with Michael Tellinger is the clearest video pairing of Wallis's thesis with the southern-African branch of the same hypothesis.
+It is the closest the index has to a joint statement of the paleocontact reading of the Nephilim material.

-Across the recorded material, Wallis's working method is consistent: take a Hebrew passage that the standard English translations smooth over, walk the lexical choices the translators have made, and ask what the Hebrew itself would say if it were translated against the grain.
-The passages he returns to most often are Genesis 1 (the plural creator), Genesis 6 (the sons of God episode), Exodus 19 (the descent on Sinai as physical event), Numbers 13 (the post-Flood report of remaining giants), and Ezekiel 1 (the wheels-within-wheels vision read as engineered vehicle).
-The argumentative weight is always carried by the Hebrew text on its own page, not by appeals to extra-biblical sources, which gives the project a different evidentiary profile from the broadly comparative work of Zecharia Sitchin or Mauro Biglino.
+Across the recorded material, Wallis's method is consistent.
+He takes a Hebrew passage that the standard English translations smooth over, walks the lexical choices the translators made, and asks what the Hebrew itself says when translated without those smoothing effects.
+The passages he returns to most often are Genesis 1 (the plural creator), Genesis 6 (the sons of God episode), Exodus 19 (the descent on Sinai as a physical event), Numbers 13 (the post-Flood report of remaining giants), and Ezekiel 1 (the wheels-within-wheels vision read as an engineered vehicle).
+The case rests on the Hebrew text on its own page, not on extra-biblical sources.
+This gives his work a different evidentiary profile from the broadly comparative approach of Zecharia Sitchin or Mauro Biglino.

 What the position is and isn't